 It can get tedious, clicking on the diamond icon or stopwatch spacebar every time you want to add a keyframe.
 Thankfully, there’s this easy “add a keyframe” shortcut After Effects ships with.

-To add a keyframe at the current time, simply hit Option with the corresponding shortcut for Anchor Point, Position, Scale, Rotation and Opacity.
+To add a keyframe shortcut in After Effects, simply hit Option with the corresponding shortcut for Anchor Point, Position, Scale, Rotation and Opacity.

 Note: You can use the same keyboard shortcuts to remove a selected keyframe.